What to expect

 With the exception of your 1st treatment, you will be able to go back to work on the same day (but give it an hour or so after your infusion).

 Each infusion lasts 45-60 minutes.
 Allow 1.5 hours for the entire visit.
 You cannot be behind the wheel (no driving) from Innovative Ketamine after the infusion.
 Uber, Lyft or Taxi by yourself is fine.
+Driving under the influence of a controlled substance is illegal and will result in immediate dismissal of care from Innovative Ketamine.

 We allow a guest to be with you, however, this is a very personal decision.
 Some people can be very comforting and helpful, whereas others can increase anxiety.
 We leave this up to the patient.
 Dr. Khare feels it is best to be alone, as it is the patient’s personal journey.
 We have a comfortable waiting room, and the guest can be brought into the room just after the treatment.
 If the patient does want a guest in the room, we ask the guest to “hold the space” for the patient and to be a fly on the wall, not interrupting the infusion by talking or moving.
 We will give instructions and guidance to the guest.